reidwmulkey/noncis/README.md

 	//(loaded from appServer2 with CSP of 'nonce-eb4482e0-f6d9-11e5-b0cc-19d0476997f5') script(nonce='#{locals["nonce"]}') eval('console.log("There doesn\'t need to be 2 unsafe scripts for the purpose of this example, but whatever.")');
 ```
-So this package syncronizes the nonces across all node instances to avoid the above scenario.
+Both of these scripts will fail, due to the mismatching nonces.
+This package syncronizes the nonces across all nodeJS instances to avoid the above scenario.
 This package does not interfere with web socket adapters, so if you already have a web socket sync server, you can also use it to synchronize nonces.

 Usage
 -------